 - Account and Group in the Control Portal that the Virtual Machine(s) will be registered in

-The VMware hardware version (vmx) must be 8 or lower
+The VMware hardware version in the vmx file must be 11 or greater

-If exporting multiple Virtual Machines or a collection of Virtual Machines (such as a vAPP), it is required to export each VM individually.
-Individual files provide greater flexibility and reduce the need for repeated uploads in the event of file corruption (re-uploading a single server vs. the entire collection). vApp import is unsupported.
+If exporting multiple VMs or a collection of VMs, CenturyLink Cloud requires each VM is exported individually.
+Individual files provide greater flexibility and reduce the need for repeated uploads in the event of file corruption or transfer failures

-(Do not use the FTP User login information from Control Portal.
-This FTP service is not for template uploads, but for packages.
-For more information, please reference the KB article about Portal FTP usage)
+Note: The FTP URL and username/password to upload the images will be provided to you as part of the Service Task.
+If you are uploading an OVF, the OVF, VMDK and MD files must reside in their own folder.
+Do not use the FTP information from Control Portal.
+This FTP service is not for OVF/OVA uploads, and is designed for scripts and packages.
+For more information, please reference the KB article about Portal FTP usage)*

-Member servers may rely on domain controllers not present in the CenturyLink Cloud environment to properly authenticate or execute policies- please take this into consideration when planning the upload priority, order and testing methodology.
-While not always possible, it is considered best practice disjoin the machine from the domain prior to exporting and then rejoin the domain once the import is complete, as the machine’s virtual hardware, SID and other descriptors will have changed.
-The possible lack of CLC-based authentication is the basis for requiring the customer provide a local administrator account prior to import.
+Member servers may rely on domain controllers not present in the CenturyLink Cloud environment to properly authenticate or execute policies.
+Please take this into consideration when planning the upload priority, order and testing methodology.
+While not always possible, it is recommended to remove the machine from the domain prior to exporting, rejoin the domain after the import is complete, as the virtual hardware, SID and other descriptors will have changed

-Describe any dependencies, specific applications to be tested, or other non-standard configurations to be tested during import.
+Describe any necessary dependencies, application specifics, or any non-standard configurations that may need to be tested for functionality

-Following these best practices will ensure a prompt and successful deployment of your Virtual Machine or Appliance onto the CenturyLink Platform.
+Following these recommended practices will ensure successful deployment of your VM or Virtual Appliance on the CenturyLink Cloud Platform.